Mick Kearns (footballer, born 1950): Career

 Born in Banbury, Oxfordshire, he qualified to play for the Republic of Ireland through his Irish ancestry and went on to represent his country 19 times.
 A goalkeeper, his international debut at the age of 19 was on 6 May 1970 as a substitute in a 2–1 defeat against Poland.
 He made his 19th and final international appearance on 21 November 1979 in a 1–0 defeat against Northern Ireland.

 Kearns began his club career at Oxford United and went on to make 67 appearances between 1969 and 1972.
 After loan stints at Plymouth Argyle and Charlton Athletic, Kearns joined West Midlands club Walsall where he spent the majority of his career and made 249 appearances between 1973 and 1979.
 After a short two-year spell with Wolverhampton Wanderers, Mick returned to Walsall to close out his career, making a further 26 appearances between 1982 and 1985 before retiring aged 35.
 Kearns then went on to take up the post of Community Director at Walsall Football Club until his retirement in 2014.

 Personal life

 Mick's younger brother Ollie Kearns was also a successful professional footballer, but as a goal scorer not keeper.
 He enjoyed a high-scoring League career throughout the 1970s and 1980s with Reading, Walsall, Hereford and Wrexham; then scored the newly founded Rushden & Diamonds' first-ever goal.

-As of 2015, Kearns still lives local to the Walsall area in Aldridge.